oroinc/documentation/user/back-office/system/integrations/microsoft/index.rst

    :alt: Calendar settings on user configuration page

 * **Enabled** - Indicates whether the synchronization of calendar events is enabled for the user.
 * **Sync Direction** - Data synchronization direction.
-Can be Oro to Microsoft, Microsoft, and Both.
+Can be Oro to Microsoft, Microsoft to Oro, and Bidirectional.
 * **Conflict Resolution** - The conflict resolution strategy that should be used if the same calendar events are changed in both Microsoft and Oro.
 This option is applicable only when bidirectional data synchronization is configured.

+   .. note:: If the synchronization enables and the **Sync Direction** is Oro to Microsoft or Bidirectional, the attendees invitations on Oro side will be disabled.

 .. _user-guide-integrations-microsoft-tasks: